akeneo/pim-api-docs/content/rest-api/filter.md

 #### Example

-To get products from the tree linked to the `ecommerce` channel with only product values regarding the `ecommerce` channel (+ the product values of the non scopable attributes), you can use the following URL.
+To get published products from the tree linked to the `ecommerce` channel with only product values regarding the `ecommerce` channel (+ the product values of the non-scopable attributes), you can use the following URL.

 ```
 /api/rest/v1/published-products?scope=ecommerce